 Step Three: Achieving the RHCE

 Once you’ve successfully completed the RHCSA and are holding a valid certification, you’re eligible to sit for the RHCE exam

-Before sitting for the RHCE Exam, candidates should completed mandatory training module to learn and get use to practical production of Linux servers.
-The links provided below describe in-depth about the training module and RHCE Exam :
+Before sitting for the RHCE Exam, candidates should complete a mandatory training module to learn and get use to the practical production of Linux servers.
+The links provided below describe in-depth the training module and RHCE Exam :

-Hope this clear what it takes to become Redhat Certified Engineer.
+Hope this clarifies what it takes to become Redhat Certified Engineer.